 How many times have you changed your mind about your ideal client?
 Once?
 Twice?
 A gazillion times?

-To build the business you really want you must get totally clear about your ideal client, find out exactly what they’re thinking about, and build your business around that person.
+To build the business you really want you must get totally clear about your ideal client or customer, find out exactly what they’re thinking about and how they’re thinking about it, and build your business around that person.

-If you haven’t been able to settle on one ideal client don’t feel bad – it’s NORMAL.
+If you keep changing your mind about your ideal client or customer – don’t feel bad – it’s NORMAL.
 You don’t want to leave anyone out.
 I get it.
-But you’re probably leaving a lot of money on the table.

 A Headshot Photographer